mainmatter/playbook/project-flow/full-service/README.md

 Software projects are highly dynamic and the bigger the scope of a project, the easier it can get off course, resulting in delays and budget overruns.
-By limiting the scope per increment and introducing escape hatches we minimize complexity and thus risk while allowing clients to make a decision between implementing essential versions of more user stories versus covering more non-essential aspects and edge cases for fewer user stories.
+By limiting the scope per increment and introducing escape hatches we minimize complexity, and thus minimize the risk.
+This also allows clients to make a decision between implementing essential versions of more user stories versus covering more non-essential aspects and edge cases for fewer user stories.

-Once all stakeholders agree on the plan for the current increment of the application, we write down the list of user stories and included as well as excluded aspects and edge cases in an increment plan and estimate a rough timeline.
+Once all stakeholders agree on the plan for the current increment of the application, we write down the list of user stories including and excluding aspects and edge cases in an increment plan and estimate a rough timeline.
 That plan is not irrevocable and neither is the estimate more than an assessment based on the information available at the time.
 Previously unknown challenges will likely be uncovered during execution and some details and implications will only be understood once work on a particular user story has actually begun.
 We encourage clients to constantly question assumptions and priorities and ask for a change of plan at any time they see necessary.
 It is possible at any time to go back to the planning stage for an increment and plan different user stories, include or exclude different aspects of them or even start over with discovery or conception if new business objectives are identified.

 ## Execution